gomlx/tokenizers/README.md

 **UNDER CONSTRUCTION**

-**Not functional yet, but for Gemma/Gemini and other Google models, see https://github.com/eliben/go-sentencepiece/.
+**Not functional yet**, but for Gemma/Gemini/T5 and other Google models, see https://github.com/eliben/go-sentencepiece/.

 ## About